 We develop, manufacture, and distribute products and provide services primarily for the companion animal veterinary, livestock and poultry, dairy and water testing markets.
-We also sell a line of portable electrolytes and blood gas analyzers for the human point-of-care medical diagnostics market.
+We also sell a line of portable electrolytes and blood gas analyzers and SARS-CoV-2 RT-PCR (COVID-19 test) used in the human diagnostics market.
 Our principal line of business, which we refer to as our Companion Animal Group ("CAG") operating segment, provides diagnostic capabilities and information management solutions for the veterinary market as well as biological materials testing and services for the bioresearch market.
-Our principal markets for these products and services are the United States ("U.S."), Europe, Japan, and Australia, but we also sell to customers and distributors in many other countries around the world.
+Our principal markets for these products and services are the United States ("U.S."), Europe, Japan, China, and Australia, but we also sell to customers and distributors in many other countries around the world.
 Our Water operating segment provides innovative testing solutions for the quality and safety of water in our principal markets of the U.S. and Europe, but we also sell to customers in many other countries around the world.
 Our Livestock, Poultry and Dairy ("LPD") operating segment provides diagnostic tests and related instrumentation and performs services that are used to manage the health status of livestock and poultry, to improve producer efficiency, and to ensure the quality and safety of milk and food.
 Our principal markets for these products and services are Europe, China, and Australia but we also sell to customers in many other countries around the world.
-We also operate a smaller operating segment that comprises products for the human point-of-care medical diagnostics market ("OPTI Medical").
+We also operate a smaller operating segment that comprises products and services for the human medical diagnostics market ("OPTI Medical").
 Financial information about our OPTI Medical operating segment is combined and presented with our out-licensing arrangements remaining from our pharmaceutical business in an "Other" category because they do not meet the quantitative or qualitative thresholds for reportable segments.
 See "Note 3.
-Revenue Recognition" for additional information regarding disaggregated revenue by segment and major product and service categories.
-See "Note 16.
-Segment Reporting " for additional information regarding our reportable operating segments and geographical areas.
+Revenue Recognition" for additional information regarding disaggregated revenue by segment and major product and service categories and geographical areas.
+See "Note 17.
+Segment Reporting " for additional information regarding our reportable operating segments.